 Japanese bread crumbs, known as panko, give this version of chicken Parmesan a delicately crunchy crust.
-For a delicious accompaniment, try our broccoli rabe with garlic (see related recipe at left).
+For a delicious accompaniment, try our Broccoli Rabe with Garlic.

 - 1 Tbs. olive oil

 - 1 can (15 oz./470 g) tomato puree

 - Kosher salt and freshly ground pepper, to taste

 - 2 Tbs. finely chopped fresh basil, plus leaves for garnish

 - 2 boneless, skinless chicken breast halves, each 6 to 8 oz.